On contact invariants of non-simply connected Gorenstein toric contact manifolds: Gorenstein toric contact manifolds

 where $\ell_0, \ldots, \ell_n$ are integers called the weights of the action.
 Such an action is free when the weights are coprime with $p$ and in that case we have a lens space obtained as the quotient of $S^{2n+1}$ by the action of $\Z_p$.
 We denote such a lens space by

 Note that different sequences of weights might produce diffeomorphic lens spaces, for instance by permuting the weights, multiplying every weight by some $k$ coprime with $p$ and changing the sign of some weights.
-Moreover these are the only possibilities leading to diffeomorphic lens spaces.
+Moreover these are the only possibilities leading to diffeomorphic lens spaces (see section 12 of~\cite{M}).

 Suppose now that $L^{2n+1}$ is a lens space admitting a toric contact structure.
 We have that $H^2(L, \R)=0$, since $H^2(L; \Z)\cong \Z_p$, which again implies that the moment cone of $L$ has $d=n+1$ facets (see Remark~\ref{rmk:notToric}).
 Restricting ourselves to Gorenstein lens spaces, Proposition~\ref{prop:c_1} implies that the moment cone of the symplectization of $L$ must be $SL(n+1,\Z)$ equivalent to a cone $C\subset\R^{n+1}$ with defining normals